carstenbauer/JuliaNRW21/README.md

 Apart from Julia itself, you will need a [Jupyter](https://jupyter.org) notebook installation and a bunch of Julia packages (dependencies).
 The simplest way to install these dependencies is to use the [WorkshopWizard](https://crstnbr.github.io/WorkshopWizard.jl/dev/).
 Just follow the [usage instructions](https://crstnbr.github.io/WorkshopWizard.jl/dev/usage/#Getting-the-latest-workshop-1).

-Alternatively, you can use the following terminal commands to install the dependencies.
+Alternatively, you can use the following terminal commands to download the workshop materials and install the dependencies.

 ```bash
 git clone https://github.com/crstnbr/JuliaNRW21
 cd JuliaNRW21
 julia install.jl
 ```

+If you are facing any issues you can check out [this troubleshooting section](https://crstnbr.github.io/WorkshopWizard.jl/dev/troubleshooting/).
+Otherwise I will try to help you get ready for the workshop on Monday!

 ## Tentative schedule